There’s a Day often fraught with emotional mines as it can be a lovely day for some, romantic for others & painful for many.

 Emotional Pain

-I know many will be in emotional pain on Valentine’s Day too.
+I know many would have been in pain emotionally on Valentine’s Day.
 As there are those who have lost their spouse to death or divorce.
 There are those experiencing brokenness in their relationship.

 And then there will be many singles reminded that in fact they don’t have anyone romantically in their life at all & feel rather alone.